maaz64/uranus-meme-token/README.md

 # Uranus Meme Token

 ## Overview
-This Web Application is created as Frontend Project sing ReactJs and Tailwind CSS.
+This Web Application is created as Frontend Project using ReactJs and Tailwind CSS.